 The Hiden Analytical CATLAB-PCS combines multiple gas/vapor feeds, a microreactor and mass spectrometer into a single instrument and is the perfect platform for advanced catalysis research, allowing detailed catalysis reaction analysis combined with TPD/TPR studies.

-The CATLAB-PCS system from features seamlessly integrates hardware and software with fast-response times and integrated air-cooling for accurate catalyst characterization.
+The CATLAB-PCS system seamlessly integrates hardware and software with fast-response times and integrated air-cooling for accurate catalyst characterization.

 Gas Analyzers for Advanced Fuel Cell Research